 Probably the truth is this: Though Hope Hubris loved his parents and older sister in a family way, and loved his fiancée Helse romantically, his closest actual companion was Spirit.
-She understood him, she fought for him (sometimes with devastating effectiveness: he literally owed his life to her), she may have slept with him one time to ease his agony of bereavement, have been his support-but he knew her only a month or so, while he had known Spirit all her life.
+She understood him, she fought for him (sometimes with devastating effectiveness: he literally owed his life to her), she may have slept with him one time to ease his agony of bereavement, and she deliberately sacrificed herself to free him from the last pirate.
+She was the embodiment of blood relative, friend, and perhaps lover.
+She was his strength-and when he lost her, his competence as an individual suffered severely.
+One can be sure he would not passively have awaited shipment back to Callisto, had Spirit been with him at the end!
+The two of them would have found a way to compel sanctuary.
+Note how rapidly the manuscript concludes once Spirit departs from it; it was as though Hope's normally acute interest in detail and personality left him at that point.
+Helse could have been his support-but he knew her only a month or so, while he had known Spirit all her life.
 This Spirit was in fact the most significant figure in Hope's life, and it was her loss that affected him most profoundly.